 Limited industrial policy largely focused on establishing MIDC estates but not on industrial health or performance

 The MID Act gives a limited mandate to the MIDC.
 Via its industrial estates MIDC officials are typically concerned only with acquiring land with the assistance of the Collector, preparing a land use plan for the industrial estate, plotting land, providing infrastructure and allotting plots to industries.
 Case study findings demonstrate that in practice, there is no focus on industrial performance within the estate.
 Interviews with local MIDC officials in Solapur and Rantagiri reveal that they don't see attracting and nurturing productive enterprises or monitoring economic activities of companies who have leased plots to check misuse as part of their role.
 For instance, they don't inspect plots to see if factories are operational nor do they concern themselves with the nature of production.
 Officials maintain that the District Industrial Centre (DIC) is supposed to maintain this database.
 Further, after allotment of plots in the estate, businesses need not construct anything for upto 4 years with no penalty and can request for an extension even beyond this period.
 Decisions on extension are given at the discretion of the MIDC Andheri head office.
 Meanwhile, the local office cannot do anything with regard to vacant plots for four years, and it is only after this period that MIDC can take vacant plots back for resale.
 This provision has actually encouraged companies to lease plots in MIDC estates not for production but for real estate speculation.
 Solapur’s Akkalkot estate has many non-operational factories and vacant plots.
+Ratnagiri’s Mirjole and Zadgaon estates too have many vacant plots and non-operational industrial units.
+According to one to one official estimate, out of the 948 carved plots, there are 128 vacant plots and 29 closed units.
+This has led to tremendous resentment amongst local villagers whose lands were acquired to set up the MIDC estate in the name of “public purpose” and who were promised jobs in return along with compensation, none of which were fulfilled.

+The process of allotment of plots allows incompetent plot holders occupy the space, in the absence of monitoring mechanism, MIDC becomes a lucrative business for real estate agents.
+In Ratnagiri MIDC (Mirjol), hardly 25/% plots are functional.
+The senario with respect to small scale industries is also not different.
+While DIC looks after self employment, there is no mechanism which will ensure organic linkage between DIC - MIDC and SSIs.
+Does MIDA speak about this?